-Doras is an independent, non-profit, non-governmental organisation working to promote and protect human rights.
+Doras is an independent, non-profit, non-governmental organisation working to promote and protect the rights of people from a migrant background in Ireland.

 Our vision for Ireland is a society where equality and respect for the human rights of migrants are social norms.